Enveu Media & OTT Glossary

 A practical knowledge base for OTT platforms, streaming tech, monetization, playback, analytics, DRM, FAST, and media operations.
 Use A–Z to browse or search to jump to a term.

-Full HD is a video resolution of 1920×1080 pixels (1080p), delivering sharper detail and better clarity than HD on most modern screens.
+Full HD (FHD) is a video resolution standard of 1920×1080 pixels (1080p) that delivers sharper detail and better clarity than HD — the most widely adopted resolution across modern streaming platforms, broadcast TV, and consumer displays.

 4K is an ultra-high-definition video resolution of 3840×2160 pixels, providing four times the detail of Full HD for premium viewing experiences.